enthusiasticcodelab/.github/profile/README.md

-# Enthusiastic code lab
+# Enthusiastic Code Lab

-Welcome to **EnthusiasticCodeLab**'s GitHub organization! :rocket:
+Welcome to **Enthusiastic Code Lab**'s GitHub organization! :rocket:

 We are a passionate group of developers and enthusiasts who love coding and exploring new technologies.
 Our goal is to create innovative and impactful projects that inspire others and contribute to the open-source community.